Mozambique Tours 2019 - Trip Packages and Budget Mozambique Safaris

 The people of Tofo are friendly and hospitable and in addition the town has vibrant night life with great restaurants.
 On your Mozambique Safari you can go diving and snorkeling with incredible sea life.
 These include Manta Rays and Sea Turtles.
 Tofo is also one of the finest destinations for divers to spot Whale Sharks.

-Activities in Mozambique
+Activities on Mozambique Tours

 Mozambique has the best fishing of the Eastern Indian Ocean.
 As a result it has become a top destination for Marlin fishing.
 The season runs from early October until the end of January.
 Bazaruto Archipelago also offer saltwater fly-fishing for you to try your hand at catching a prized bonefish.